 Before being picked up for national newspapers, the photo first appeared in The Chicago Herald-American Newspaper - August 4, 1948.
 The children looked posed and a bit confused as their pregnant mother hides her face from the photographer.

-Sometime later, Lucille Chalifoux had four more children — and she kept them.
+Sometime later, Lucille Chalifoux had four more children — this time, she kept them.

 THE RESULTS OF BEING SOLD AS A CHILD